lindamood/lindamood.github.io/loc.md

 ### A user-centered approach to feature development

-Before we begin development of a registration system feature, I lead discovery activities to build a shared understanding of how a feature will support user needs, and function in performant and accessible way.
+Before we begin development of a registration system feature, I lead discovery activities to build a shared understanding of how a feature will support user needs, and function in a performant and accessible way.
 After there is agreement on approach, I create detailed design, content, and accessibility specifications in Figma and Confluence, and collaborate with business analysts to write testable user stories in Jira that can be referenced by QA and software developers.
 During development, I support feature delivery by providing design and code review.

 ### Collaborating on a design system